-Insert the CD (at the Workstation)

-Note - if the setup program does not run automatically - navigate to the root directory of the CD and double click on the program: setup.exe
+Copy the distribution files to a folder at the Workstation.
+Navigate to the root directory of the folder and double click on the program: setup.exe

 A series of dialog screens take you through the setup procedure.
 Follow the instructions carefully.
 At the dialog: Choose Destination Location